TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-securityvnetendpoint.md

 #### **How do I get the primary/secondary read/write keys in a programmatic, safe, and secure way?**

-There are two recommended ways to get your keys to learn more:
+There are two recommended ways to get your keys.
+To learn more:

 * [How to use a system-assigned managed identity to access Azure Cosmos DB data](https://docs.microsoft.com/azure/cosmos-db/managed-identity-based-authentication)
 * [Certificate-based authentication with Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/certificate-based-authentication)